 Some of the exotic plants that I successfully grow in my garden, including palm trees are Phoenix canariensis, Phoenix canariensis x Phoenix reclinata, Phoenix sylvestris, Chamaerops humilis, Chamaerops humilis var. cerifera, Chamaerops humilis var. vulcano, Washingtonia robusta, Brahea armata, Butia capitata, Cycas revoluta, Yucca elephantipes, Yucca rostrata, Yucca gloriosa, Yucca aloifolia, Dasylirion wheeleri, Echinocactus grusonii, Agave americana, Agave americana ‘marginata’, Lagerstroemia indica, Feijoa tree, Callistemon viminalis, Olea europaea (olive tree).
 I have also Mediterranean Citruses: Lemon, Clementine.
 Ficus carica (fig), Prunus domestica (plum), Malus Granny Smith (apple)…

-Due to the appearance of Palmkiller-RPW (Rhynchophorus ferrugineus), which eats palm trees and devastated the area around me, I decided to reduce the planting of palm trees, and further concentrate more on the cacti, yuccas, and exotic bushes and trees.
+Due to the appearance of Palmkiller-RPW (Rhynchophorus ferrugineus), which devastated palm trees and the area around me, I decided to reduce the planting of palm trees, and further concentrate more on the cacti, yuccas, and exotic bushes and trees.
 A special inspiration I received when I visited an exotic garden in Monaco.
 The garden is a warmer zone of mine, but a lot of wonderful species can grow as well in my garden.